gchang12/Learn-Vim/ch05_moving_in_file.md

 :tag    Jump to tag definition
 ```

 I don't recommend memorizing this list.
-A good rule of thumb is, any motion that moves farther than a word and current line navigation is probably a jump.
-Vim keeps track of where you've been when you move around and you can see this list inside `:jumps`.
+A good rule of thumb is this: any motion that moves farther than a word and current line navigation is probably a jump.
+Vim keeps track of where you've been when you move around; you can see this list inside `:jumps`.

 For more, check out `:h jump-motions`.

 Why are jumps useful?
-Because you can navigate the jump list with `Ctrl-O` to move up the jump list and `Ctrl-I` to move down the jump list. `hjkl` are not "jump" commands, but you can manually add the current location to jump list with `m'` before movement.
-For example, `m'5j` adds current location to jump list and goes down 5 lines, and you can come back with `Ctrl-O`.
-You can jump across different files, which I will discuss more in the next part.
+Because you can navigate the jump list easily; just do `Ctrl-O` to move up the jump list and `Ctrl-I` to move down it. `hjkl` are not "jump" commands.
+But you can manually add the current location to the jump list with `m'` before the movement.
+For example, `m'5j` adds your current location in the file to the jump list and goes down 5 lines; you can come back with `Ctrl-O`.
+You can jump across different files, a motion that I will discuss more in the next part.

 ## Learn Navigation the Smart Way

 If you are new to Vim, this is a lot to learn.
 I do not expect anyone to remember everything immediately.
-It takes time before you can execute them without thinking.
+It takes time before you can execute these motions without even thinking about it.

 I think the best way to get started is to memorize a few essential motions.
 I recommend starting out with these 10 motions: `h, j, k, l, w, b, G, /, ?, n`.
 Repeat them sufficiently until you can use them without thinking.

-To improve your navigation skill, here are my suggestions:
+To improve your navigation skills in Vim, here are my suggestions:
 1. Watch for repeated actions.
 If you find yourself doing `l` repeatedly, look for a motion that will take you forward faster.
 You will find that you can use `w`.
-If you catch yourself repeatedly doing `w`, look if there is a motion that will take you across the current line quickly.
-You will find that you can use the `f`.
+If you catch yourself repeatedly doing `w`, look into whether or not there is a motion that will take you across the current line more quickly.
+You will find that you can do `f`.
 If you can describe your need succinctly, there is a good chance Vim has a way to do it.
 2. Whenever you learn a new move, spend some time until you can do it without thinking.

 Finally, realize that you do not need to know every single Vim command to be productive.
 Most Vim users don't.
 I don't.
-Learn the commands that will help you accomplish your task at that moment.
+Learn the commands that will help you accomplish your task in any given moment of your text-editing session.

 Take your time.
-Navigation skill is a very important skill in Vim.
+Navigation is a very important skill in Vim.
 Learn one small thing every day and learn it well.

 ## Link
 - Prev [Ch04.
 Vim Grammar](./ch04_vim_grammar.md)